macOS

 | Screenshots | Not supported — no rendering engine |

-scroll_to, resize | No layout engine |
+scroll_to, resize | No layout engine — no real scroll/resize; the viewport is fixed at 1920×1080 |

 | Complex Stimulus controllers | Some may not execute fully |